dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 social institutions *who want to hold you back* will approach your life and constrain the typological expanse of your life experiences.

-If you don't understand what *typological constraint*, every parent that has ever successfully raised children knows what this means, though they likely wouldn't recognize the vocabulary.
+If you don't understand what is meant by **typological constraint** -- every parent that has ever successfully raised children knows what this means, though they likely wouldn't recognize the vocabulary.
 Every child's psychology starts off as tabula rasa and the typological variety of children's experiences must be constrained so that they do not experience things that they are not psychologically ready to handle.
-However, when an adolescent's typological extent of experiences is constrained in the extreme, this is colloquially known as being sheltered.
+However, when an adolescent's typological extent of experiences is constrained in the extreme, this is colloquially known as being **sheltered**.
 So, the concepts that I'm describing are not
 incomprehensible: they are actually facile, trivial and necessary to being successful in life or family.
 What is difficult to follow is the language that I use to methodologically describe it, which is where my power of psychosocial inference and extrapolation are derived.
 This is what angers me when people do not listen.
-I can describe these same subjects a hundred different ways: BUT I NEED SOMEONE TO FUCKING LISTEN.
+I can describe these same subjects a hundred different ways: *but I need someone to fucking listen.*

 <a name="my-own-psychological-development-a-topped-tree-isolated-like-veal" />